 What is the course about?

 Dickens was brought up in London, and grew to know the city and its ways intimately.
 His concern at the spectacle of immense power and wealth existing cheek by jowl with desperate poverty and filth shines through his fiction.
-Through close reading of extracts from the later novels – complemented by visits to the Temple and the Dickens Museum in Doughty Street – we shall develop a more profound appreciation of the role played by London in Dickens’s creative vision.
+Through close reading of extracts from the later novels – complemented by visits to the Temple and the Dickens Museum in Doughty Street – tutor Peter Brennan will work with the group to develop a more profound appreciation of the role played by London in Dickens’s creative vision.

 What will we cover?